 Should Maryland Homeowners Consider Class 4?

-Class 4 shingles are worth considering if a home is exposed to:
+Class 4 shingles are worth considering if a shingle roof is exposed to:

 Older trees that drop branches